neos-modding-group/NeosModLoader/doc/config.md

 - `ModConfiguration Config` is the configuration the change occurred in
 - `ModConfigurationKey Key` is the specific key who's value changed
 - `string Label` is a custom label that may be set by whoever changed the configuration.
 This may be `null`.

-These events can be used to trigger actions if your configuration is externally changed.

 ### Handling Incompatible Configuration Versions
 You can override a `HandleIncompatibleConfigurationVersions()` function in your NeosMod to define how incompatible versions are handled.
 You have two options: